caerphoto/noisetex/README.md

 The function is presented as a global variable, which is generally not ideal for non-trivial web sites/applications.
-If you&rsquo;re using some means of avoiding this, such as namespacing, it&rsquo; very easy to adapt the function to whatever system you&rsquo;re using.
+If you&rsquo;re using some means of avoiding this, such as namespacing, it&rsquo;s very easy to adapt the function to whatever system you&rsquo;re using.

 ## Demo

 I used a minor variation (an immediately-invoked function expression, rather than a regular function) on [this page].
+The [mockup] for a UI overhaul I&rsquo;m planning for my [Soda] application uses the fuction pretty much as-is.

 For a more advanced usage, there is also an [animated example] that, while using the same basic &lsquo;generate noise then tile it&rsquo; technique, does so